emoryhubbard/snake/README.md

-# snake
+# The Snake Game
-This is the code from my video demonstrations of Object-Oriented Programming (OOP) principles in C++.
+This repo contains the solution code from my video demonstrations of Object-Oriented Programming (OOP) principles in C++.

+It is built from a series of coding exercises called "Brain Blasts".

 # Tower Brain-Blast